 ii.
 Since the company is not required to determine an anticipated experience assumption or a prudent estimate assumption for risk factors that are prescribed for the deterministic reserve (i.e., interest rates movements, equity performance, default costs and net spreads on reinvestment assets), when determining the impact of margins, the prescribed assumption shall be deemed to be the prudent estimate assumption for the risk factor, and the company can elect to determine an anticipated experience assumption for the risk factor, based on the company's anticipated experience for the risk factor.
 If this is elected, the company shall document the rationale and method used to determine the anticipated experience assumption.

 d.
-Sensitivity Tests – An explanation of how the results of sensitivity tests and varying assumptions were used or considered in developing assumptions including a description of, results of and action taken with respect to sensitivity tests performed.
+Sensitivity Tests – An explanation of how the results of sensitivity tests and varying assumptions were used or considered in developing assumptions including a description of, results of, and action taken with respect to sensitivity tests performed.

 e.
 Material Risks Not Fully Reflected – A description of material risks not fully reflected in the cash-flow model used to calculate the stochastic reserve, including: